Ed94/gencpp/project/Readme.md

 * `ECode` : Used to tag ASTs by their type
 * `EOperator` : Used to tag operator overloads with thier op type
 * `ESpecifier` : Used with specifier ASTs for all specifiers the user may tag an associated AST with.
+* `AccessSpec` : Used with class and struct ASTs to denote the public, protected, or private fields.
+* `ModuleFlag` : Used with any valid definition that can have export or import related keywords assoicated with it.

 #### Data Structures